Understanding Head-On Collision Accidents

 In Nevada, the vehicle traveling in the wrong direction is at fault, and the driver of that vehicle (or their insurance) is financially responsible for all damages.
 It includes medical bills, lost wages, damaged property, pain and suffering, and PTSD.
 In some cases, more than one party could be responsible for the accident.

-Can pedestrians be at fault?
+Can pedestrians be liable?

 Yes.
 A pedestrian can cause an accident by forcing a vehicle to swerve.
 In these cases, the pedestrian is partly liable - if their actions were negligent.
 For instance, if a pedestrian illegally runs into oncoming traffic, the pedestrian is partly responsible for the accident.
 The pedestrian's negligence could reduce the driver's liability in such cases.